 Flight Training Program

 One of the most significant benefits of membership in the Denver R/C Eagles for new pilots is free flight training from qualified instructors.
-If you are a new pilot we encourage you to get in touch with one of our instructors as soon as possible.
-They can help you with recommendations on what equipment to purchase as you get into the hobby, tips on assembly and setup of your flight trainer, as well as provide flight training at Suhaka Field.
-We suggest you select a pilot instructor from the list on this page, call for initial guidance, and to make an appointment to meet at the field.
+If you are a new pilot we encourage you to get in touch with our Chief Flight Instructor as soon as possible.
+He will assign an instructor to you.
+Your instructor can help you with recommendations on what equipment to purchase as you get into the hobby, tips on assembly and setup of your flight trainer, as well as provide flight training at Suhaka Field.
 You can also show up at the field and meet with any members present to ask questions about getting started in the hobby.
 The bottom line is that we want you to become a successful pilot and actively participate as a member of the Denver R/C Eagles Club.
 Learning to fly is a critical stage that you will pass through successfully if you have a good instructor.
 Without a good instructor, it is far more difficult and frustrating.

-The Denver R/C Eagles Club does not provide trainers, but our members are glad to discuss with you what to buy before you do so.
-We also recommend that you speak with sales representatives at local hobby shops.
-The general recommendation for a trainer is an electic-powered high wing airplane, tricycle landing gear, “full house” controls (the basic four channels of throttle, elevator, rudder and ailerons), and a Spektrum transmitter that is “buddy-box-compatible”.
+You can get started in this hobby for about $300.
+Before you make this investment, you can schedule an introductory flight with an instructor and the club’s trainer airplane.
+After one or two flights, you can then decide if this hobby is for you and buy your own trainer airplane.
+The general recommendation for a trainer is an electric-powered high wing airplane, tricycle landing gear, “full house” controls (the basic four channels of throttle, elevator, rudder and ailerons), and a Spektrum transmitter that is “buddy-box-compatible”.
 Size is important, larger planes are easier to fly.
 We recommend a wingspan of 45 inches or greater.
 The larger planes are not only easier to fly but less susceptible to upset by the wind.
 The best trainer package on the market right now appears to be the E-flight Apprentice S15e.
 This 59 inch wingspan plane comes ready to fly with everything you will need, including a buddy-box-compatible Spectrum transmitter, for about $300.
 It is made of “Z-foam” which is easy to repair, and spare parts are readily available.
 Even with good instruction, airplane crashes are an inevitable part of the learning process; therefore you will want an airplane that can easily be repaired.

 If you are a beginner pilot we do not recommend you invest in an advanced plane until you develop basic flying skills with a basic trainer.
 Flying an advanced aerobatic or warbird-type aircraft requires much skill and practice.
 Without that skill and practice, you will very likely crash and destroy that beautiful aircraft and become discouraged.
 It is far better to take the hobby one step at a time, with the guidance of an experienced instructor.
 The joy of learning to fly a basic trainer like the Apprentice is highly rewarding.